Water contamination in Crestwood, Illinois: Mayor Chester Stranczek's management

-Second Wrongful Death Lawsuit
+Second wrongful death lawsuit

-On June 17, 2009 the second wrongful death lawsuit was filed against the Village of Crestwood and former mayor Chester Stranczek:
+On June 17, 2009, the second wrongful death lawsuit was filed against the Village of Crestwood and former mayor Chester Stranczek:

 Illinois Attorney General actions

 IAG files suit

 Illinois Attorney General Lisa Madigan, Mike Madigan's daughter filed a 58-page lawsuit against the Village of Crestwood, Robert Stranczek the current mayor, Chester Stranczek, Crestwood's former mayor and Frank Scaccia, the former director of the water department on June 9, 2009.
 The suit alleges that the officials not only knew that the water was contaminated and still gave it to the people of Crestwood, but also that the officials named lied to the state, the federal government and the people of Crestwood as many as 122 times.
 Madigan seeks a fifty thousand dollar fine against each party and an additional ten thousand dollars per occasion of dishonesty.
 All of the named parties have already admitted to the fact that they used the water from well number one.
 Madigan insists this is the first step in a long process and does not rule out criminal charges.

 "Crestwood officials violated the public's trust and the laws designed to protect public health.
 Through this lawsuit, we are seeking to hold these officials accountable for their conduct and to make sure that this does not happen again in Illinois," Madigan is quoted as saying in a statement.

-Crestwood Mayor Robert Stranczek's office issued a statement saying officials are "extremely disappointed" by Madigans lawsuit.
+Crestwood Mayor Robert Stranczek's office issued a statement saying officials were "extremely disappointed" by Madigan's lawsuit.

 On March 13, 2010, Maura Possley of the SouthTown Star reported that "an attorney for Robert Stranczek has moved to have him dismissed from Madigan's lawsuit, citing his November 2007 ascension to the post - two months after the well's use was halted."
 Possley went on to write that "before taking the place of his father, who was mayor for 38 years, Robert Stranczek served as a village trustee."

 In responding to the Attorney General's lawsuit, Possley reported that "Scaccia (the village's water director)invoked his Fifth Amendment right against self-incrimination numerous times in his response to Madigan's lawsuit."